EdinHas26/CoolDialog/README.md

     </style>
 </resources>
 ```
 These are required prerequisites to implement CoolDialog library.
+Just change "latest_version" with current library release (Example: v1.0.4-a1)

-#### iii.
-Create Dialog Instance
+### Create Dialog Instance

 To create new instance of `CoolDialog` just call `CoolDialog` constructor like this.
 ```kotlin